Methuen Publishing

-Methuen Publishing Ltd is an English publishing house.
+Methuen Publishing Ltd (/ˈmɛθjuən/; also known as Methuen Books) is an English publishing house.

 It was founded in 1889 by Sir Algernon Methuen (1856–1924) and began publishing in London in 1892.
-Initially Methuen mainly published non-fiction academic works, eventually diversifying to encourage female authors and later translated works.
+Initially, Methuen mainly published non-fiction academic works, eventually diversifying to encourage female authors and later translated works.
 E. V. Lucas headed the firm from 1924 to 1938.

 Establishment

 In June 1889, as a sideline to teaching, Algernon Methuen began to publish and market his own textbooks under the label Methuen & Co.
 The company's first success came in 1892 with the publication of Rudyard Kipling's Barrack-Room Ballads.
-Rapid growth came with works by Marie Corelli, Hilaire Belloc, Robert Louis Stevenson, and Oscar Wilde (De Profundis, 1905) as well as Edgar Rice Burroughs’ Tarzan of the Apes.
+Rapid growth came with works by Marie Corelli, Hilaire Belloc, Robert Louis Stevenson, and Oscar Wilde (De Profundis, 1905) as well as Edgar Rice Burroughs' Tarzan of the Apes.

-In 1910 the business was converted into a limited liability company with E. V. Lucas and G.E.
-Webster joining the founder on the board of directors.
-The company published the 1920 English translation of Albert Einstein’s Relativity, the Special and the General Theory: A Popular Exposition.
+In 1910, the business was converted into a limited liability company with E. V. Lucas and G. E. Webster joining the founder on the board of directors.
+The company published the 1920 English translation of Albert Einstein's Relativity, the Special and the General Theory: A Popular Exposition.

 With knowledge he had gained of children's literature at the publisher Grant Richards, E. V. Lucas built on the company's early success.
+Methuen published The Blue Bird: A Fairy Play in Six Acts by Maurice Maeterlinck (winner of the Nobel Prize in Literature 1911) in an English translation by Alexander Teixeira de Mattos.
 Among the authors Lucas signed to the company were A. A. Milne, Kenneth Grahame, while he also supported illustrators W. Heath Robinson, H. M. Bateman and E. H. Shepard.
-By the 1920s it had also a literary list that included Anthony Hope, G. K. Chesterton, Henry James, D. H. Lawrence, T. S. Eliot, Ruth Manning-Sanders and The Arden Shakespeare series.
+By the 1920s, it had also a literary list that included Anthony Hope, G. K. Chesterton, Henry James, D. H. Lawrence, T. S. Eliot, Ruth Manning-Sanders and The Arden Shakespeare series.